kkathpal153/oops_rectangle_c-/README.md

 A basic implementation of opps using rectangle geometry algorithms in c++

 Design and Implement a C++ program that implements the following:
-  • 2D axis-aligned Rectangle class with floating point coordinates o Include methods for constructing an axis-aligned Rectangle with initial size and coordinates
+  • 2D axis-aligned Rectangle class with floating point coordinates</br>
+  o Include methods for constructing an axis-aligned Rectangle with initial size and
+    coordinates
   • Algorithm that checks whether or not a Point2D (see below) is contained in an axis-aligned